Jesús Hernáiz

-Jesús Rafael Hernáiz Rodríguez (born January 8, 1945 in Santurce, Puerto Rico) is a retired Major League Baseball pitcher.
+Jesús Rafael Hernáiz Rodríguez (born January 8, 1945) is a retired Major League Baseball pitcher.
 He played during one season at the major league level for the Philadelphia Phillies.
 He was signed by the Chicago Cubs as an amateur free agent prior to the 1967 season.
 Hernáiz played his last professional season with the New York Yankees' Double-A Nashville Sounds and Triple-A Columbus Clippers in 1983.